Context tree selection and linguistic rhythm retrieval from written texts: Introduction

-Both the algorithm Context and the BIC procedure requires the specification of some constants.
-For the algorithm Context, the constant appears in the threshold used in the pruning decision.
+Both the algorithm context and the BIC procedure requires the specification of some constants.
+For the algorithm context, the constant appears in the threshold used in the pruning decision.
 For the BIC, the constant appears in the penalization term.
 In both cases, the consistency of the algorithm does not depend on the specific choice of the constant.
-However, for finite samples - even with very large size - the choice of the constant does matter.
-Different constants will give different answers ranging from the maximum tree (constant close to zero) to the root tree (constant very large).
+However, for finite samples---even with very large size---the choice of the constant does matter.
+Different constants will give different answers, ranging from the maximum tree (constant close to zero) to the root tree (constant very large).
+Statisticians very often rely on previous knowledge of experts of the field as an external criterion to choose between possible candidate models.
+In our case, such an external help was not available: never before was the problem of linguistic rhythm addressed through the choice of a probabilistic model.

-An adaptive procedure to choose the asymptotic context tree from a finite sample is a most important question from the point of view of applied statistics.
-This is achieved by the smallest maximizer criterion introduced in the present paper.
-In informal terms, the criterion selects the tree which is the infimum of a subset of the set of ``champion trees''.

-We rigorously prove that the smallest maximizer criterion selects in a consistent way the finite context tree generating the infinite sample.

-Now the question is how to apply this criterion to identify the tree from a finite sample.
-We propose a new algorithm based on resampling to implement the criterion.
-We make a simulation study which indicates the suitability of the procedure.

-We apply the smallest maximizer criterion and its implementation to solve a long standing linguistic problem.
-Can we retrieve rhythmic features from written texts?

-Modern Portuguese provides an interesting case to be analyzed from the point of view of rhythm.
-European Portuguese and Brazilian Portuguese (henceforth EP and BP respectively) share the same lexicon.
-From the point of view of external language, they also produce a great number of superficially identical sentences (for the dichotomy {\sl internal and external language} we refer the interested reader to Chomsky 1985) .
-However EP and BP have been argued to implement different {\em rhythms} (cf. for instance R\'evah 1958 and S\^andalo et al. 2006 ).

-To verify this conjecture, the smallest maximizer criterion was applied to a real linguistic data set, constituted for the needs of the present study, consisting of randomly chosen written texts extracted from a corpus of Brazilian and European Portuguese daily newspapers.
-These texts were encoded using a finite set of labels, expressing a few basic rhythmic features which can be retrieved automatically from written texts.

-The smallest maximizer criterion selects different context trees for BP and EP.
-The difference between the context trees can be linguistically interpreted in a way which is compatible with current hypotheses on the characteristic features of the different rhythmic classes.